Netflix/titus-control-plane/README.md

 (agent) $ journalctl

 # Note: some warnings and errors are to be expected on those logs
-# Not all systemd units will work when not on an EC2 VM
+# Not all system units will work when not on an EC2 VM

 # list nested docker containers launched by Titus
 (agent) $ docker ps